Effects of Berry phase and instantons in one dimensional Kondo-Heisenberg model

 where $\varphi_{\pm}=\varphi_{s}\pm \varphi_{\tau}$ and $\theta_{-}=\theta_{s}-\theta_{\tau}$.

-At half-filling the backscattering and forward scattering operators are respectively relevant and marginally relevant operators, and consequently the backscattering term governs the low energy physics \cite{AffleckWhite,Zachar, SiPivovarov}.
-Out of the forward scattering terms $\cos \sqrt{2\pi}\theta_{-}\cos \sqrt{2\pi}\varphi_{-}$ is irrelevant and can be ignored.
-Since the backscattering term is a potential energy of the form $\mathbf{N}^{\tau} \cdot \mathbf{N}^{s}$, where $\mathbf{N}_{s,\tau}$ are the staggered magnetization densities, the spin fields will lock into a configuration such that $\mathbf{N}^{\tau} \cdot \mathbf{N}^{s}=-1$.
-Combining the energy minimum criterion with the fact that $\cos \sqrt{2\pi}\varphi_-$ and $\cos \sqrt{2\pi}\theta_-$ can not have simultaneous vacuum expectation values, we find two following possibilities for the charge and spin fields:

-The vacuum expectation value of the charge field $\langle\cos \sqrt{2\pi}\varphi_{c}\rangle$ causes a charge gap, and hence a charge insulator behavior.
-The locking of the spin fields describe the Kondo singlet formation, and opens a spin gap.
-Notice that the above locking of the spin fields found from the backscattering term also minimizes the energy due to the forward scattering term $\cos \sqrt{2\pi}\theta_{-}\cos \sqrt{2\pi}\varphi_{+}$.

-Away from the half-filling the backscattering term is dropped due to its oscillatory nature, and the low energy physics is controlled by the forward scattering term that is marginally relevant \cite{SiPivovarov} .
+Away from the half filling, the low energy physics is controlled by the forward scattering term that is marginally relevant \cite{SiPivovarov} .
+The $\cos \sqrt{2\pi}\theta_{-}\cos \sqrt{2\pi}\varphi_{-}$ coupling is irrelevant and can be ignored.
 Since the forward scattering operators do not couple the charge and spin sectors, the charge field remains a free field and leads to the metallic behavior in the charge sector.
-However the spin fields still satisfy the locking conditions described by Eq.~\ref{eq:7} and Eq.~\ref{eq:8}, $\sqrt{2\pi}\varphi_+=2n_2\pi, \ \sqrt{2\pi}\theta_-=(2n_3+1)\pi$ or $\sqrt{2\pi}\varphi_+=(2n_2+1)\pi, \ \sqrt{2\pi}\theta_-=2n_3\pi$, which signals the Kondo singlet formation and an emergent spin gap \cite{Zachar, SiPivovarov}.
-As a result of the Kondo singlet formation there is gapless charge density modes at wavevector $2k_{F}^{\ast}=2k_F+\pi$, described by $\langle \mathbf{N}^{\tau} \cdot \mathbf{N}^{s} \rangle \propto \cos\left((2k_F+\pi)r_j+\sqrt{2\pi}\varphi_c\right)$.
-Therefore at the Kondo fixed point, the spin sectors are identical at and away from half-filling, and the only difference arises in the charge sector.
+However the spin fields satisfy one of the following locking conditions: